ahqstore/reports/.github/ISSUE_TEMPLATE/report.md

 ---ISSUE---
 {
-"appId": "<insert appid only from community repository>, "os": "<insert your os name, windows, linux or android>" }
+"appId": "<insert appid only from community repository>", "os": "<insert your os name, windows, linux or android>" }
 ---END---